The 13 Areas of Diversity Every Recruiter Needs to Know

 3. Disability

-There are many areas of disability to be aware of, with some being more commonly known and discussed than others.
-Everyone should have the chance to disclose (or not) their disability.
-Someone should be comfortable taking either action.
+There are many areas of disability to be aware of, with some more commonly known and discussed than others.
+Everyone should have the chance to disclose (or not) their disability, and someone should be comfortable taking either action.

 If someone does choose to disclose their disability, your company should have a support system in place to accommodate them and ensure they are treated equally.